Posted: January 31, 2018

 They’ve held senior roles in government, business, academia, and at the coalface of community organisations, bringing specialist knowledge of not-for-profit law, finance, governance, theory and change management to the table.

-The Council will be chaired by Susan Pascoe (AM) who is pictured to the right.
+The Council will be chaired by Susan Pascoe (AM).
 Susan was the Inaugural ACNC commissioner, and is currently the chair of both the Australian Council for International Development (ACFID) and the Principals Australia Institute Certification Advisory Board.

 The council’s role will be to provide high level governance advice and to advocate for the needs of community directors, Ms Pascoe said.